Nosa-Drexx/AlgoData/ReadMe.md

 # 👋 Datastructures and Algorithms

-A list datastructures and algorithms I've personally written in <b style="background: gray; padding: 2px 4px; border-radius: 5px">Javascript</b> over the my years of programming including:
+A list datastructures and algorithms I've personally written in ***JavaScript*** over the my years of programming including:

 - Algorithms to some javascript Inbuilt functions.
 - Algorithms to some lodash functions.